Jake Ashby

-Jacob Ashby is an American politician and occupational therapist from the state of New York.
+Jacob C. Ashby is an American politician, former occupational therapist and educator and combat veteran from the state of New York.
 A Republican, Ashby represents the 43rd district in the New York State Senate since 2023.

 Career

-Ashby has worked as an occupational therapist for 14 years, operating his own practice from 2014 until his election to the Assembly.
-He is a former Captain in the United States Army Reserve, serving for eight years and completing tours in Afghanistan and Iraq.

-In 2022, Ashby ran for the newly created 43rd district in the New York State Senate and won.
+Ashby was an occupational therapist for 20 years, working as a clinician and rehabilitation director before operating his own community based practice.
+Ashby taught in the Occupational Therapy and Healthcare Management Departments at Maria College.
+He is a former Captain in the United States Army Reserve, serving for eight years and completing tours in Afghanistan and Iraq.Senator Ashby served in the State Assembly from 2018-2022.
+His statewide forums and coalition building in the legislature were instrumental in elevating the Division of Veterans’ Services to a full-fledged, cabinet level state agency.
+He helped pass legislation to make occupational and speech therapy more accessible.
+After he authored a bill protecting New Yorkers from carcinogenic contaminants in drinking water, state officials adopted his more stringent safety standards.In the state Senate, Ashby’s bipartisan proposals to expand immigration services for military families and crack down on deceptive, AI-generated political ads have been signed into law.
+He’s authored bills to strengthen healthcare workforce development, increase housing supply and make drug treatment more accessible and affordable..

 Electoral history

 Ashby was elected to the Rensselaer County Legislature for the 4th district in 2017.
 Soon after taking office, he announced his campaign for the State Assembly's 107th district, which had been represented by Steven McLaughlin until his election as Rensselaer County Executive.
 In a close special election in April 2018, Ashby defeated Democratic county legislator Cynthia Doran with 51% of the vote.

 Ashby won a similarly close election that November, defeating Democrat Tistrya Houghtling with 51% of the vote.